TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 [^1]: Designing an OS for multiple hardware classes is hard.
 Notice Apple MacOS, iPhone OS, and iPad OS.
 Google has Android and ChromeOS.

 [^2]: Labelled as MLMTD in esxtop.
-That's Max Limited, not some Multi Level Marketing scam 😊
+That's Max Limited, not some Multi Level Marketing scam.

 [^3]: Asked to me by Valentin Bondzio in one of the VMworld where we got to meet.
 Those were the days!